-This past Sunday the 12th of February I left the house early to hike up past the observatory in Griffith park to catch the sunrise.
+This past Sunday the 12th of February I left the house early to hike up the LA mountains to catch the Griffith Observatory at sunrise.
 I left my apartment before 6am and headed to the park where I enjoyed a brisk 20 minute hike up the mountain, past the observatory and to a good photo spot behind.
 I had been watching the weather over the days before and was waiting for some nice broken cloud cover which I was greeted with that morning.
 Besides it being a little cold the hike itself was fairly pleasant, I was surprised at the amount of people out so early and hiking up the side of a mountain in such low light.

 I stopped briefly while passing the observatory to catch a couple of shots while it was still illuminated, in hindsight I should have spent more time here but was anxious to get to my spot up in the hills behind.

 One of the first shots I took when I got to my spot, this one shot is actually three, all different exposure times merged in photomatix to create a HDR.
 I’m fairly pleased with the result.
 This one was taken mere seconds before the sun appeared over the horizon.

 Single shot of the observatory at sunrise with downtown Los Angeles behind.
 Its always in the back of my mind why I get up and head out in the cold and dark of an early morning, but as soon as the eastern sky starts to brighten and eventually the sun creeps over the horizon it all becomes clear, its a special time to be out and looking over such a great view as this, the sky can be so different from a sunset and as a photographer its a great reward for leaving my bed so early.